1. Application of this data protection declaration

 - The personal data is no longer required to achieve the purposes for which it was collected.

-- You revoke the consent that allowed the processing according to article 6 paragraph 1 GDPR a) or article 9 paragraph 2 a) GDPR and there is no other legal basis for the processing.
+- You revoke the consent that allowed the processing according to art.
+6 para.
+1 GDPR lit. a or art.
+9 para.
+2 a GDPR and there is no other legal basis for the processing.

-- You submit an objection to the processing of your data in accordance with article 21 paragraph 1 GDPR and there are no overriding legal grounds for the processing, or you submit an objection to the processing in accordance with article 21 paragraph 2 GDPR.
+- You submit an objection to the processing of your data in accordance with art.
+21 para.
+1 GDPR and there are no overriding legal grounds for the processing, or you submit an objection to the processing in accordance with art.
+21 para.
+2 GDPR.

 - The personal data was unlawfully processed.